 But both Economics & Biology explain behavior in terms of an equilibrium among maximizing individuals.

-Needing to simplify to make models that are comprehensible. neo-classical economists entirely correctly adopted the useful fiction of maxima and equilibrium.
+There is a need to simplify to make models comprehensible.
+Neo-classical economists made progress by adopting the useful fiction of maxima & equilibrium.

-Reading John Maynard Smith's 'Evolution and the Theory of Games' is a startling experience.
+John Maynard Smith's 'Evolution and the Theory of Games' is a startling book.
 The field does look like, to a remarkable degree, neoclassical economics.

-There are at least seven difficult questions often left out of orthodox economic teaching & discussion and if economics is the science of choices the silence is deafening -
+There were at least seven difficult questions often left out of orthodox economic teaching & discussion and if economics was the science of choices the silence was deafening -

 (Darwin's Dangerous Idea) - universal Darwinism, the study of moral sentiments and